-In March 2018, Congress provided fiscal year 2018 funds to support the environmental and economic health of the Delaware River Watershed for restoration and conservation projects, as outlined in the Delaware River Basin Restoration Partnership and Program Framework that was created from the DRBCA.
+In March 2018, Congress first appropriated $5 million in fiscal year 2018 funds to support the environmental and economic health of the Delaware River Watershed for restoration and conservation projects, as outlined in the Delaware River Basin Restoration Partnership and Program Framework that was created from the DRBCA.

 What types of work Will benefit?